 His mother came out of her room and his father came down the stairs from the first floor.
 His mother’s expression changed into one of shock when she saw Rita standing by Ajit’s side dressed in a wedding gown.
 She pointed her finger at Rita accusingly and asked, “Who’s is this girl?”

-Ajit said evenly, “She is my wife.”
+Ajit screwed up his courage and said evenly, “She is my wife.”

 “Wife!
 When did you get married?”
 His mother asked angrily.